 - 36th District Court in Detroit

-Many Sobriety Courts will accept "referral"s from neighboring courts, meaning that even if your local, Detroit-area DUI case is pending in a municipality that does not have a Sobriety Court, it can often be worked out that the whole case can be transferred to another location with a Sobriety Court.
-Here is the current, official list of Sobriety Courts statewide:
+Many Sobriety Courts will accept a "referral" from a different court, meaning that even if your local, Detroit-area DUI case is pending in a municipality that does not have a sobriety court, it can often be worked out that the whole case can be transferred to another location with a sobriety court.
+Here is the current, official list of sobriety courts statewide:

 There is a lot to this.
-Given that one Sobriety Court is different than the next, there are few hard and fast facts that makes comparison easy.
+Given that one sobriety court is different than the next, there are few hard and fast facts that makes comparison easy.
 It’s best to sit down with me and discuss whether or not it is the right option for you.
-At first glance, the benefits offered by Sobriety Court seem irresistible, but a person must, in their heart of hearts, really believe they have a drinking problem and really want to get help for it before they seriously consider applying.
-About the worst decision a person can make is to jump into a Sobriety Court program just to save their license without being fully committed to an intense rehabilitation program.
-By the same token, when you’re facing a 2nd or 3rd DUI, you need to do a lot of thinking, and you need to take a long, hard look at the drinking behavior that led to your arrest, meaning that, at a minimum, you should at least consider Sobriety Court amongst your various options.
+At first glance, the benefits offered by sobriety court seem irresistible, but a person must, in their heart of hearts, really believe they have a drinking problem and really want to get help for it before they seriously consider applying.
+About the worst decision a person can make is to jump into a sobriety court program just to save their license without being fully committed to an intense rehabilitation program.
+By the same token, when you’re facing a 2nd or 3rd DUI, you need to do a lot of thinking, and you need to take a long, hard look at the drinking behavior that led to your arrest, meaning that, at a minimum, you should at least consider sobriety court among your various options.